rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 Business Intelligence (BI).
 By using Smart View, you can view, import, and create reports.

-This blog discusses Oracle&reg; load testing, also known as as performance testing, which is used to test a database under various representative load conditions.
+This blog discusses Oracle&reg; load testing, also known as performance testing, which is used to test a database under various representative load conditions.